Martin4188/Bears-Across-Borders/Bears-Across-Borders.md

 to 40% of them could be from outside.
 The amount of outside bears also increases noticeably as the rate of found samples increase.

-Estimating the rate at which samples are left by bears was found to be biased as well.
-As the rate of samples found and as the bears territories increase, the bias in the estimate increase as well.
-Since we can’t get an accurate estimate of this rate it is difficult to estimate the population estimate bias from a real world sample in which the rate is unknown.
+Estimating the size of the territories as well as the rate at which samples are left by bears was found to be biased as well.
+As the rate of samples found and as the bears territories increase, the bias in the estimates increase as well.
+Since we can’t get an accurate estimate of these parameters it is difficult to make an exact estimate of the mean population estimate bias from a real world sample in which the rate is unknown.

+Applying the results of the simulation study to the Swedish survey the bias for each region was estimated to lay somewhere inbetween 5-13%

+***Acknowledgments***

+I would like to thank Martin Sköld for his advice and guidance.

 ***Method***

 We will be using the R language with RStudio to perform all calculations.
-The package tidyverse will be used for data management.
+The Rstudio packages used are included in the list of references.

 ***STATISTICAL MODELS AND ASSUMPTIONS***